What you need to know

 Some key points to remember:

 - A grade of P signifies C- or better performance.
-A grade of D or F would be reflected as NR; students would earn no credit for subjects with NR grades.
+A grade of D or F is reflected as DN or FN and you earn no credit for those subjects.

 - Any subject is eligible for Flexible P/NR designation including those which fulfill General Institute or departmental Requirements.